cloudflare/worker-template-static/README.md

 ## Static

-Generate a fully functioning HTML page from cloud storage or from inputting raw HTML into your work.
-Also, send static JSON.
+Generate a static HTML or JSON page from raw strings in your Workers script.

 [`index.js`](https://github.com/cloudflare/worker-template-static/blob/master/index.js) is the content of the Workers script.